 In our country, the climate in lower regions changes from moderate continental climate to subtropical one, while the current climate characteristics are moving towards higher altitudes and towards the north.
-By the end of the century, according to the worst-case scenario of the emission of harmful gases, it can be expected with a strong possibility that the climatic characteristics of lowlands will be shifted to a height of about 1,000 m and at a distance of about 1,000 km to the north in areas of low altitudes.
+By the end of the century, according to the worst-case scenario of the emission of harmful gases, it can be expected with a strong possibility that the climatic characteristics of lowlands will degradation is in Vojvodina because of a small representation of forest vegetation, and a large representation of arable land be shifted to a height of about 1,000 m and at a distance of about 1,000 km to the north in areas of low altitudes.
 Therefore, accordingly the spatial distribution of agricultural production changes.
 It is already possible to cultivate new species from subtropical areas in the lowlands.
 This points to the fact that the exchange of expertise in the agricultural sector at the regional level is also welcome.